ericmaat/APD-Minor-Portfolio---Eric-Maat/README.md

 # Research Projects
 ## Food Boost
 The first project I worked on was in regards of the Food Boost case.
-The case focuses on eating more sustainable and healthy and peoples personal preferences towards such recipes.
+The case focuses on eating more sustainable and healthy dishes and people's personal preferences towards such recipes.
+In this case it is possible to apply multiple methods.
+For example, Data Science could be used to predict wether a person likes a certain recipe or not, statistics could be used to estimate which ingredients a person likes or findig optimal combinations of recipes with the use of linear programming.

+Our group of six (which we called "The Human Machine Teachers") tried to set a research goal where we could use multiple methods.
+We decided on the following research goal:

+**What method could be used to create a week schedule consisting of lunch and diner recipes while taking calorie intake and nut allergy into account.**

 # Domain Knowledge